npruehs/ue4-rts/Documents/Manual/Setup.md

 1. Bind the action ShowHealthBars (e.g. to the LeftAlt key).

+### Production

+1. Bind the action CancelProduction (e.g. to Escape).
+1. Bind the action ShowProductionProgressBars (e.g. to the LeftAlt key).

 #### Construction

 1. Bind the action ConfirmBuildingPlacement (e.g. to Left Mouse Button).